fjc013/connections2015notes/notes.md

 [Session Video](http://fast.wistia.net/embed/iframe/c83xfjx1bg)

 Websphere comment about 20% throughput hit, compared to Tomcat or Jboss occurs at the 34:00 mark in the presetation video.

+Definition (Dunkle @ 15:00 into session):Old space vs. new space.
+App server memory/heap.
+Cached objects reside in an area referred to as "old space", whereas transactional objects, those that are transformed into html for presentation reside in "new space".

+Engagement Process:
+* Inception
+* Implementation
+* Post Go-Live

+Estimates are planned for peak utilization.

+Guidewire products are basically big data management applications.
+That are characterize by significant heap utilization.
+They make extensive use of object cache, for objects such as user session data.
+These objects could be long term residents, and this area of the heap is referred to as Old Space.

+Short lived objects, tyically those that are transformed into html for user presentation reside in an area of the heap referred to as New Space.

+Garbage collection may be a source of user response problems.
+The HotSpot JVM is particularly poor when given a large heap.
+Better to use multiple, smaller instances.

+Most of the time, the App Tier resoures are greater than the DB resources.
+Especially true for PolicyCenter.

+**Distributed Work Queues** Batch style work may be distributed to online nodes, or nodes that exist only to handle specific batch processing.
+These are referred to as Distributed Worker nodes.
+This is implemented in configuration, covered in the documentation and training.
+Requires careful thread planning.

+Object cache trashing is the reason batch and online nodes are segregated.

+Data conversion is the major source of database stress.
+For ClaimCenter, one of the few times the DB will consume more resources than the App server.

+Online nodes scale horizontally, Batch nodes vertically.

+Websphere's complexity is the cause for the throughput hit.
+It basically has a longer path to go through to satisfy requests.

+The Guidewire Infrastruture Portal has all the documentation for topics mentioned here.